kubearmor/KubeArmor/getting-started/host_security_policy_specification.md

   * fromSource

-    If a path or a directory is specified in fromSource, the executable of the path or those in the directory will be allowed/blocked to execute the executables defined with matchPaths or matchDirectories.
+    If a path is specified in fromSource, the executable at the path will be allowed/blocked to execute the executables defined with matchPaths or matchDirectories.
 For better understanding, let us say that an operator defines a policy as follows.
-Then, /bin/bash will be only allowed to execute /bin/sleep.
-Otherwise, the execution of /bin/sleep will be blocked.
+Then, /bin/bash will be only allowed (blocked) to execute /bin/sleep.
+Otherwise, the execution of /bin/sleep will be blocked (allowed).

     ```text
       process: